/usr/bin/fc [-r] [-e editor] [first [last]]

 fc [-e ename] [-nlr ] [first [last]],

-If this variable is set when the shell is invoked, then the value is the pathname of the file that will be used to store the command history.
+If this variable is set when the shell is invoked, then the value is the pathname of the file that is used to store the command history.

-If this variable is set when the shell is invoked, then the number of previously entered commands that are accessible by this shell will be greater than or equal to this number.
+If this variable is set when the shell is invoked, then the number of previously entered commands that are accessible by this shell is greater than or equal to this number.
 The default is 128.

-Using the fc built-in command within a compound command will cause the whole command to disappear from the history file.
+Using the fc built-in command within a compound command causes the whole command to disappear from the history file.

 The following options are supported:

 (The letter ell.)
 Lists the commands rather than invoking an editor on them.
-The commands will be written in the sequence indicated by the first and last operands, as affected by -r, with each command preceded by the command number.
+The commands is written in the sequence indicated by the first and last operands, as affected by –r, with each command preceded by the command number.